-Own vs. Rent: When Is the Best Time to Buy a House?
+Own vs. Rent: When is the Best Time to Buy a House?

-IMAGE: Couple sitting on a couch and holding tablet smilingOwning a home is part of the American dream, but taking that next step into homeownership requires planning.
-Your personal goals, lifestyle, and financial situation all play a part in this big decision.
-Weigh the pros and cons of renting versus buying a house, and make sure you’re ready before taking the leap.
+Owning a home is part of the American dream, and taking that next step requires planning.
+Your financial stability, personal goals, lifestyle, and the current market all play a part in this decision.
+Weigh the pros and cons of renting versus buying a house to decide when you’re ready for your first home.

 Pros & Cons of Renting